gottagofaster236/SonicVisualSplit/README.md

 If you want to record (or stream) your game footage, you have to have [OBS Studio](https://obsproject.com/) (or other streaming software) installed.

 ## Installation
-1. Install the latest 64-bit version of [Visual C++ Redistributable](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).
+1. Install the latest version of Visual C++ Redistributable from [here](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 2. Unpack the contents of [SVS.zip](https://github.com/gottagofaster236/SonicVisualSplit/releases/latest/download/SVS.zip)
 into the Components directory of your LiveSplit installation.
 4. Add the component: right-click LiveSplit, select "Edit layout...", press the big "+" button,